Highway Department

 Mailbox down

 Mailboxes occasionally are knocked down while we are working.
 If we knock down your mailbox, we will repair or replace it.
-The best type of mailbox is metal because, while the plastic mailboxes look nice they become brittle, especially during the winter.
+The best type of mailbox is metal because, while the plastic mailboxes look nice they become brittle when exposed to extremes in temperatures.